 It’s easy to get stuck in a routine and do the same things repeatedly, but it can be beneficial to challenge ourselves now and then.
 Today, take some time to do something that takes you out of your comfort zone – trying a new hobby or going on an adventure somewhere you’ve never been.

 Getting out of your comfort zone can significantly reduce stress and help you gain more confidence.
-Plus, it’s always nice to know that you can push yourself outside your boundaries!
+Plus, it’s always nice knowing you can push yourself outside your boundaries!

 Day 20: Delete three apps that are no longer serving you.